Kalpana-Goel/debugging-in-d8/README.md

 $config['system.logging']['error_level'] = 'verbose';
 </code></pre>
 Note:
-- examples.settings.local.php to settings.local.php, Uncomment lines in settings.php referring to settings.local.php
+- cp examples.settings.local.php to settings.local.php, Uncomment lines in settings.php referring to settings.local.php
  and uncomment the following the bottom of the file
 - this turns CSS/JS aggregation off if you enable it
 - Take a look in settings.local.php for in-depth documenation